intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~

 The if instruction may return multiple values, where the number of values and the value types
-are given by the scalar-type-list.
+are given by the return-type-list.
 If values are returned, the last instruction in both the "then"-region and the "else"-region must
 be a yield instruction (the "else"-region cannot be omitted).